jmgloria07/toktive-web/README.md

 `mvnw spring-boot:run`

-Or simply run the Main class `io.github.jmgloria07.toktive.web.ToktiveWebApplication` as a Java Application once the setup is done.
+Or simply run the Main class `io.github.jmgloria07.toktive.web.ToktiveWebApplication` as a Java Application (through Eclipse) once the setup is done.

 With this you can then run your server instance (usually localhost:8080) on your web browser and, post your thoughts to your social media accounts.

 ### REST methods
 GET /toktive returns all social networks supported in a list of `SocialNetworkResponse` format.

+GET /toktive/{social-network} returns a `SocialNetworkWeb` response as defined by the `{social-network}` path variable.

-POST /toktive will post the parameter status and return a list `ToktiveResponse` objects.
+POST /toktive will post the parameter status and return a `ToktiveWebResponse` object.

 ## Future Plans
-- Create ToktiveWebResponse that returns a response in the proper context of the web project.
-- Exception handling/mapping, logging, better request-response objects, miscellaneous stuffs
+- Utilize spring-boot's exception handling/mapping.
+- Improve tests.
+- Implement proper logging.
+- Apply basic security on the application.
+- Make it such that the client, rather than the API, handles the authentication.
 - Frontend files on this project are simple barebones HTML that calls the REST counterparts.
 I'm planning to create a separate front-end project that utilizes React or Angular.
-- Make it such that the client handles the authentication.